 General

-The VSP (VoD Service Proxy) is located in AO-Backend and communicates to the -VoD subsystem on behalf of the AO STB´s.
+The VSP (VoD Service Proxy) is located in AO-Backend and communicates to the Wyre-VoD subsystem on behalf of the AO STB´s.
 VSP acts as an aggregation proxy on behalf of all AO STB´s, aggregating all requests from AO STB customers engaging in the ordering of a VoD movie and keeping session state.
-It typically sends STB-ID, VoD serving area and VoD Asset-ID to the CSP-AO and VDP in -VoD subsystem and receives, upon successful authorization CDN parameters from there.
+It typically sends STB-ID, VoD serving area and VoD Asset-ID to the Wyre CSP-AO and VDP in Wyre-VoD subsystem and receives, upon successful authorization CDN parameters from there.
 Further it performs the role of main interface function to the AO CRM systems.

 AAA and interaction with AO CRM